grafana/mimir/docs/sources/tools/mimirtool/_index.md

   - name: "example_receiver"
 ```

-#### Delete configuration
+### Delete configuration

-Deletes the Alertmanager configuration in the Grafana Mimir Alertmanager.
+The following command deletes the Alertmanager configuration in the Grafana Mimir Alertmanager.

 ```bash
 mimirtool alertmanager delete
 ```

-### Alerts
+### Alert verification

-#### Verify

-Verifies whether or not alerts in an Alertmanager cluster are deduplicated; useful for verifying correct configuration
-when transferring from Prometheus to Grafana Mimir alert evaluation.
+The following command verifies if alerts in an Alertmanager cluster are deduplicated.
+This command is useful for verifying the correct configuration when transferring from Prometheus to Grafana Mimir alert evaluation.

 ```bash
 mimirtool alerts verify
 ```

-### Rules
+## Rules

 The following commands:

-- load and show Prometheus rule files.
+- Load and show Prometheus rule files
-- interact with individual rule groups in the Mimir ruler.
+- Interact with individual rule groups in the Mimir ruler
-- manipulate local rule files.
+- Manipulate local rule files

-#### List
+### List

-Retrieves the names of all rule groups in the Grafana Mimir instance and prints them to the terminal.
+The following command retrieves the names of all rule groups in the Grafana Mimir instance and prints them to the terminal.

 ```bash
 mimirtool rules list
 ```

-#### Print
+### Print

-Retrieves all rule groups in the Grafana Mimir instance and print them to the terminal.
+The following command retrieves all rule groups in the Grafana Mimir instance and prints them to the terminal.

 ```bash
 mimirtool rules print
 ```

-#### Get
+### Get

-Retrieves a single rule group and prints it to the terminal.
+The following command retrieves a single rule group and prints it to the terminal.

 ```bash
 mimirtool rules get <namespace> <rule_group_name>
 ```

-#### Delete
+### Delete

-Deletes a rule group.
+The following command deletes a rule group.

 ```bash
 mimirtool rules delete <namespace> <rule_group_name>
 ```

-#### Load
+### Load

-Loads each rule group from the files into Grafana Mimir.
-It overwrites all existing rule groups with the same name.
+The following command loads each rule group from the files into Grafana Mimir.
+This command overwrites all existing rule groups with the same name.

 ```bash
 mimirtool rules load <file_path>...
 ```

-##### Example
+#### Example

 ```bash
 mimirtool rules load ./example_rules_one.yaml